mangalam-research/salve/README.rst

 Events
 ======

-The parser is responsible to call ``fireEvent()`` on the walker returned by the tree created from the RNG.
+The parser is responsible for calling ``fireEvent()`` on the walker returned by the tree created from the RNG.
 (See above.)
 The events currently supported are defined below:

 ``Event("enterStartTag", uri, local-name)``
-  Emitted when encountering the beginning of a start tag (the string "<tag", where "tag" is whatever tag name) or the equivalent.
+  Emitted when encountering the beginning of a start tag (the string "<tag", where "tag" is the applicable tag name) or the equivalent.
 The qualified name should be resolved to its uri and local-name components.